Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 - 🌱 I’m currently learning basic Python, basic SQL, more advanced data visualization in R (mainly ggplot and map applications) and Text analysis in R's Quanteda package.

-- 💞️ I’m looking to collaborate on nothing in particular at the moment.
-If you feel like I could contribute please reach out to me.
+- 💞️ I’m not looking to collaborate on anything in particular at the moment.
+If you feel like I could contribute then reach out to me.

 - 📫 I can be reached through my private e-mail: u.k.sundstroem@gmail.com